Bike to School Program

-Cascade Bicycle Club hosts Bike to School Month and Bike to School Day each May (as part of Cascade's Bike Month festivities) for schools in the Puget Sound area.
+Cascade Bicycle Club hosts the Bike to School Month Challenge and Bike to School Day each May as part of Cascade's Bike Month festivities.
 Your elementary school can participate if you have a volunteer parent or teacher to organize the program at your site.

-Bike to School Day is Wednesday, May 7!
-Join hundreds of riders in the Seattle area and thousands of other riders across the country on Bike to School Day.
-Volunteers set up stations at schools to distribute prizes and welcome students who bike on May 7.
+Bike to School Day is Wednesday, May 4, 2016!
+Join thousands of other riders across the country on Bike to School Day.

 Elementary school students sign up at their participating school for Bike to School Month.
 Rather than competing against each other, students keep track of the number of bike commute minutes on a calendar.
 These minutes are reported at the end of the month to earn prizes.
 Because every child may not be able to cycle to school regularly, trips on a bike to sports practice, music lessons, the library, etc., can be counted.

-The elementary and K-8 schools with the highest total number of minutes biked during the month of May will be featured in an article in the Cascade Courier, receive the coveted Golden Pedal Award, and receive a new bike from Raleigh to award to one lucky student.
+The elementary schools with the highest total number of minutes biked during the month of May will be featured in an article in the Cascade Courier, receive the coveted Golden Pedal Award, and a school bike safety assembly.

-Additional incentives--with a focus on keeping kids safe and active--will be awarded to students that participate at all levels of engagement in Bike to School Month.
+Additional incentives — with a focus on keeping kids safe and active--will be awarded to students that participate at all levels of engagement in Bike to School Month.
+Collect all 3!

 We encourage all riders to wear a bike helmet whenever you are out on your wheels.
-Cascade can provide helmets at low cost and make sure that your helmet fits properly.
-Contact our Community Programs Assistant at firstname.lastname@example.org if you'd like to purchase a helmet at our Magnuson Park office.
+Cascade can provide helmets at low cost if your community or school would like to purchase helmets for an event.

 - Bike to School Sample Newsletter Announcement